antoniolocascio/antoniolocascio.github.io/_pages/about.md

   - /about.html
 ---

+# Hi!

+I'm a Licenciate in Computer Science (UNR) from Rosario, Argentina.
-Computer science student, National University of Rosario.
+I'm currently working as a TA at the National University of Rosario.
-Currently working on a bidirectional type and effect system for my master's thesis.
+My main interests are functional programming and type systems.